bhtml-engine/blade-html/README.md

 [![JSDocs][jsdocs-src]][jsdocs-href]
 [![License][license-src]][license-href]

-A Blade-like template engine for TypeScript, inspired by Laravel's Blade templating system.
+A Blade-like template engine for TypeScript, inspired by [Laravel](https://laravel.com/)'s [Blade](https://laravel.com/docs/12.x/blade) template engine.

 > [!CAUTION]
 > This is a work in progress and may have bugs.
 Use at your own risk.